Contribution starting at $3,575

 Explore the lives of grassland animals, from the hedgehog to the Siberian ibex, to help conserve their wilderness home.

-This magnificent region of semiarid grasslands and rocky outcrops is one of the best hopes for wildlife in central Asia.
-Argali sheep, saker falcon, cinereous vultures, and other animals threatened throughout their range find a stronghold here.
+This magnificent region of semiarid grasslands and rocky outcrops is one of central Asia's best hopes for wildlife.
+Argali sheep, Siberian ibex, saker falcon, cinereous vultures, and other animals threatened throughout their range find a stronghold here.
 Herds of graceful Mongolian gazelles and goitered gazelles roam freely through the reserve.
 For the past several years, Earthwatch teams have worked to study and conserve the area's wildlife, including the "near-threatened" argali—the largest mountain sheep in the world, with huge, curling horns.

 Join this team to explore this wilderness landscape in a way few people get the opportunity to experience.
 Your work will be used to develop improved conservation management policies in the reserve and help conserve this magnificent landscape and the life that depends on it.